srl-labs/learn-srlinux/docs/get-started.md

 This approach is viable when all you need is to run a standalone container to explore SR Linux CLI or to interrogate its management interfaces.
 But it is not particularly suitable to run multiple SR Linux containers with links between them, as this requires some extra work.

-For multi-node SR Linux deployments containerlab offers a better way.
+For multi-node SR Linux deployments containerlab[^3] offers a better way.

 #### Containerlab